-(a) Before granting a permit, the board or district commission shall find that the subdivision or development:

-(1) Will not result in undue water or air pollution.
-In making this determination it shall at least consider: the elevation of land above sea Tevel; and in relation to the flood plains, the nature of soils and subsoils and their ability to adequately support waste disposal; the slope of the land and its effect on effluents; NOTE: This is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience. the availability of streams for disposal of effluents; and the applicable health and environmental conservation department regulations.
+- (a) Before granting a permit, the board or district commission shall find that the subdivision or development: - (1) Will not result in undue water or air pollution.
+In making this determination it shall at least consider: the elevation of land above sea level; and in relation to the flood plains, the nature of soils and subsoils and their ability to adequately support waste disposal; the slope of the land and its effect on effluents; the availability of streams for disposal of effluents; and the applicable health and environmental conservation department regulations. - (A) Headwaters.

-(A) Headwaters.
 A permit will be granted whenever it is demonstrated by the applicant that, in addition to all other applicable criteria, the development or subdivision will meet any applicable health and environmental conservation department regulation regarding reduction of the quality of the ground or surface waters flowing through or upon lands which are not devoted to intensive development, and which lands are: